Do not be afraid any longer; only believe. – Mark 5:36

 The Father is in control.
 He has a plan and also a precise time for completion.
 We can trust Him to accomplish His perfect will.

-Father, it is so easy to fall into fear in the face of tough, demanding obstacles.
+Father it is so easy to fall into fear in the face of formidable, demanding obstacles.
 Challenge me to faith.

 This was not a resuscitation or healing.
 It was a resurrection from death to life.
 The little girl’s family and friends would not have mistaken near death for actual death.
 They had already begun to mourn.
 But for the Lord Jesus Christ, death, the separation of the soul from the body, is nothing more than sleep.

 The crowd was not amused but mockingly laughed when He boldly declared, “The child is not dead but sleeping” (Mark 5:39).

 “Unbelief laughs at God’s Word, but faith lays hold of it and experiences the power of God” (Wiersbe).

 What happens next is remarkably vivid, beautiful, and poignant.
 The original words that Jesus spoke in Aramaic are preserved for us.
 Taking the little girl’s hand in His, Jesus said, “Talitha Koum.”